Best gaming phones 2025

 Only two guaranteed OS updates

 ASUS has been leading the gaming smartphone space for the better part of a decade, and it doesn't seem like it has any plans on slowing down.
-The ASUS ROG Phone 8 Pro is among the most powerful we've ever seen, taking the crown for best Android phone for gaming by far.
+The ASUS ROG Phone 8 Pro is still the most powerful we've ever seen, and will be on sale alongside the ROG Phone 9 Pro.

 Powering all of your games is some of the best silicon in the business, which is the mighty Snapdragon 8 Gen 3.
 This chip has better processing speeds and improved efficiency than the previous generation.
 According to the tests conducted during our review, the ROG Phone 8 Pro absolutely toppled every other Android phone in terms of performance benchmarks, including its predecessor.